dhvanim/Recipes/README.md

+**Link to application: https://breakfast-recipes.herokuapp.com/** <br/>

-This is a web application that displays a random (hard-coded) food item and generated related tweet!
+This is a web application that displays a random food item and generated related tweet!

 <b>To use this repository, follow these steps:</b>